 But if the apple farmer only has 10 apples to sell to 20 people, then he can raise the price to $1.50.
-He can still sell all his apples, but some people are left out and left hungry.
+He can still sell all his apples to those willing/able to pay the higher price, but some people are left out and potentially left hungry.

-To make this example more analogous, perhaps the apple farmer is also a pig farmer and fed most of his apples to his pigs.
-Because the pig increased demand for the apples, thereby decreasing available supply, it raised the prices of food for people.
-Those who couldn’t afford to pay the higher prices, were left without food so that other (wealthier) people could eat pork products later.
+To make this example more analogous, consider that the apple farmer is also a pig farmer and feeds most of his apples to his pigs.
+Because the pigs increase demand for the apples, thereby decreasing available supply, pig farming raises the prices of apples (or other crops) that could feed more people directly and at less cost.
+Those who can not afford to pay the higher prices, are left without food so that other (wealthier) people can eat meat later.

 On the other hand, if the farmer stopped rearing pigs, then he would have more apples to sell to people.